cidneyhamilton/cidneyhamilton.com/about.md

 last_updated: January 15, 2021
 ---

-## {{ page.title }}

 {% include hcard.html %}

 ## Privacy Policy

 There are no analytics or cookies on this website.
-I don't track people or store information about visitors.
-It's that simple. :)
+I don't hold onto anyone's data.
+You don't need to log in or give me any information.

 ## Last Updated